-• Let's treat each other as mature as possible.

-• If you have a problem, complain to me first.
-If I am unable to resolve it then either one or both of us will tall to Dr. Salifu for resolution.
+- Let's treat each other as mature as possible. - If you have a problem talk to the person and attempt to resolve the problem, if not sorted then escalate the matter to the Chief Fellow and then to the Program director.
+If I am unable to resolve it then either one or both of us will talk to Dr. Salifu for resolution.